Red Kite Reintroductions in the Iberian Peninsula

 Feasibility Study

-• presence and control of potential threats
+• Threat presence and mitigation.

-• impact on donor populations
+• Potential impact on donor populations.

 Two external advisory committees, consisting of experts in red kite reintroductions and conservation, were then established, one of which reviewed the study and endorsed the project.